Client Services Charter

 Residential Classes

-Residential classes are available to clients and are held on-campus at the client residence at Bald Hills.
-A series of regular programs are run at the centre and may include:
+Residential classes are available at times determined by GDQ to clients and are held on-campus at Bald Hills.
+The range of programs may include:

 Residential Program Contribution Fee

-Where a client does not have access to funding through an NDIS plan or other funding source a daily contribution fee will apply.
-This contribution fee goes towards the running costs of the class, e.g. accommodation, meals and the time and expertise of the instructors to run the program.
+Where a client does not have access to funding through a NDIS plan or other funding source a daily contribution fee will apply.
+This contribution fee goes towards the running costs of the class, e.g., accommodation, meals and the time and expertise of the instructors to run the program.

 Clients will be invoiced for the program contribution fee in advance once they have confirmed their attendance on the residential program.
 Payment of the contribution fee will secure a client’s place on the program.
-Payment can be made by credit card or direct bank transfer to Guide Dogs Queensland.
 Details of the available payment methods will be outlined on the invoice provided.

 If you are financially disadvantaged, you may apply to the GDQ Benevolent Fund and if successful in your application the program contribution fee will be waived.
 Applications should be made in writing to the General Manager of Client Services outlining the reasons for your request.
 The General Manager will review your application and advise if your application has been successful.